4 Inspiring Charity Examples of Digital Storytelling

 2. #ThisGirlCan

-A powerful message, Sport England’s #ThisGirlCan campaign launched in January 2015 to get more women playing sports, and decrease the gender gap.
-It got 1.6m women exercising in its first year with the original 90-second “This Girl Can” film watched more than 100m times on Facebook and YouTube.
+Sport England’s #ThisGirlCan campaign launched with an aim to get more women playing sports and decrease the gender gap.
+In its first year, it inspired 1.6m women to exercise with its powerful 90-second “This Girl Can” film, watched more than 100m times on Facebook and YouTube!

-At the heart of this brilliant campaign was the stories.
-Videos, photos, quotes were crowdsourced from real women from all over the country, playing all different sports.
-The stories were simple, but authentic and relatable.
+At the heart of this brilliant campaign were the stories.
+Videos, photos, and quotes were crowdsourced from real women from all over the country, playing all different sports.
+Simple, but authentic and relatable.

 Screenshot of the This Girl Can website